speakeasy-api/openapi-directory/SDKs/motaword.com/1.0/go/README.md

 ### Glossary

+* `CreateGlossaryJSON` - Upload a glossary file
-* `CreateGlossary` - Upload a new glossary
+* `CreateGlossaryMultipart` - Upload a glossary file
-* `DeleteGlossary` - Delete the glossary
+* `DeleteGlossary` - Delete a glossary
-* `DownloadGlobalGlossary` - Download the global glossary.
+* `DownloadGlobalGlossary` - Download account glossary.
 * `DownloadGlossary` - Download a glossary
-* `GetGlossaries` - Get a list of glossaries
+* `GetGlossaries` - View glossaries
-* `GetGlossary` - Get single glossary
+* `GetGlossary` - View a glossary
+* `UpdateGlobalGlossaryJSON` - Create or update the account glossary
-* `UpdateGlobalGlossary` - Create or update the global glossary.
+* `UpdateGlobalGlossaryMultipart` - Create or update the account glossary
+* `UpdateGlossaryJSON` - Update a glossary
-* `UpdateGlossary` - Update the glossary.
+* `UpdateGlossaryMultipart` - Update a glossary

+### Integrations

+* `GetIntegrationsToken` - Generate a new access token for MotaWord's integrations service

 ### Invitation

 * `GetInvitationVendors` - Get vendor list for compiled invitation needs

+### MachineLearning

+* `GetDeliveryPrediction` - Get a delivery prediction for a project

 ### Pam

 * `GetClientProfileForPam` - Get the Pam profile of a client for this client ID
+* `GetProjectCompletionReportForPam` - Get completion report data of a project
+* `PostMessage` - Sends a message to chat

 ### Payment

-* `DeleteCreditCard` - Delete credit card.
+* `DeleteCreditCard` - Delete credit card
-* `GetCreditCard` - Get credit card by cardId
+* `GetCreditCard` - View saved credit card
-* `ResetCardPaymentCode` - Reset credit card payment code.
+* `ResetCardPaymentCode` - Reset credit card payment code
-* `ResetCorporatePaymentCode` - Reset corporate credit card payment code.
+* `ResetCorporatePaymentCode` - Reset payment code
-* `ToggleCorporateAutoCharge` - Toggle corporate auto charge option.
+* `ToggleCorporateAutoCharge` - Manage automatic charges on your credit card

 ### Project

+* `AssignCM` - Assign a CM to the project
 * `CancelProject` - Cancel your translation project
+* `CreateProjectJSON` - Create a new project
-* `CreateProject` - Get a new quote
+* `CreateProjectMultipart` - Create a new project
-* `DeleteProject` - Delete a project
+* `DeleteProject` - Delete your translation project
 * `DeliverProject` - Deliver project
-* `Download` - Download the latest translation package.
+* `Download` - Download your translated project
-* `DownloadHTMLInvoice` - Download invoice as hmtl
+* `DownloadHTMLInvoice` - Download project invoice (HTML)
-* `DownloadLanguage` - Download the latest translation package.
+* `DownloadLanguage` - Download your translated project language
-* `DownloadPdfInvoice` - Download invoice as pdf
+* `DownloadPdfInvoice` - Download project invoice (PDF)
-* `GetInvoice` - Get invoice details
+* `GetInvoice` - View project invoice
-* `GetProgress` - Get project progress
+* `GetProgress` - View progress of a project
-* `GetProject` - Get single project
+* `GetProject` - View a translation project
 * `GetProjectVendors` - Get a list of vendors.
-* `GetProjects` - Get a list of your projects
+* `GetProjects` - View your translation projects
 * `GetQuoteIDFromInternalID` - Get Quote Id
-* `GetVendorProjects` - Get a list of your vendor projects
+* `GetVendorProjects` - List projects as a vendor
 * `GetVendorProjectsByUserID` - Get a list of user/vendor projects
 * `LaunchProject` - Launch your translation project
-* `Package` - Package the translation of all languages to be downloaded.
+* `Package` - Package your translated project
-* `PackageLanguage` - Package the translation of a specific target language to be downloaded.
+* `PackageLanguage` - Package your translated project language
 * `RecreateProject` - Recreate your translation project from scratch.
 This is a risky action, you will lose current translations.
+* `SendQuoteEmail` - Send a quote email
-* `SubmitProjectReports` - Submit reports for a project
+* `SubmitProjectReports` - Submit feedback report for a project
-* `TrackPackage` - Track the status of translation packaging.
+* `TrackPackage` - Track translation packaging status
 * `TriggerCallback` - Trigger a call to your callback URL related to this project.
-* `UpdateProject` - Update project language pairs
+* `UpdateProject` - Update project info and settings

 ### ProjectDocument

 * `CreateProjectDocument` - Upload a new document
 * `DeleteProjectDocument` - Delete the document
-* `DownloadProjectDocument` - Download a document
+* `DownloadProjectDocument` - Download a project source document
-* `DownloadTranslatedDocumentForLanguage` - Download single translated file
+* `DownloadTranslatedDocumentForLanguage` - Download translated document
-* `GetProjectDocument` - Get single document
+* `GetProjectDocument` - View a project source document
-* `GetProjectDocuments` - Get a list of documents
+* `GetProjectDocuments` - View project source documents
+* `UpdateProjectDocumentJSON` - Update the document.
-* `UpdateProjectDocument` - Update the document.
+* `UpdateProjectDocumentMultipart` - Update the document.

 ### ProjectWebhooks

 * `DeleteProjectWebhook` - Delete project webhooks
-* `GetProjectWebhooks` - Get project information (includes callback_url for webhook)
+* `GetProjectWebhooks` - View project webhooks
-* `PostProjectWebhook` - Update project webhook URL
+* `PostProjectWebhook` - Update project webhook
-* `UpdateProjectWebhook` - Update project webhook URL
+* `UpdateProjectWebhook` - Update project webhook

 ### Report

+* `GenerateQAReport` - Generate a QA report for given filter
+* `GetFilterContents` - Returns available options for selected timeframe.
-* `GetLanguagePairsReport` - Returns a report of language pairs.
+* `GetLanguagePairsReport` - Language pairs report
-* `GetProjectsReport` - Returns a report of corporate account users.
+* `GetProjectsReport` - Projects report
-* `GetUsersReport` - Returns a report of corporate account users.
+* `GetUsersReport` - Company users report

 ### Search

 * `CheckDocumentsReindex` - Check reindex status of the client source and translation documents.
 * `ReindexDocuments` - Reindex for search all of the client source and translation documents.
-* `SearchEverywhere` - Search everywhere!
-Including projects, documents, translations...
+* `SearchEverywhere` - Search everything in your account

 ### Static

 * `GetEndpoints` - Available endpoints
-* `GetFormats` - Get a list of supported formats
+* `GetFormats` - List of supported file formats
-* `GetLanguages` - Get a list of supported languages
+* `GetLanguages` - List of supported languages
-* `GetSwaggerJSON` - Get Swagger JSON
+* `GetSwaggerYaml` - OpenAPI YAML representation of our API

 ### Stats

 * `GetCommissionStats` - Returns the total commissions stats.
 * `GetCommissionStatsByFilter` - Returns the total commissions stats by report filter.
-* `GetPopularPairs` - Returns the language pairs that you have ordered most.
+* `GetPopularPairs` - View your popular language pairs
-* `GetProjectStats` - Returns your project statistics.
+* `GetProjectStats` - View your project statistics
-* `GetStringStats` - Returns your string statistics.
+* `GetStringStats` - View your translation statistics

 ### Strings

+* `ClearTranslationCache` - Clear translation cache
+* `GetContinuousProjectFileStrings` - View strings their translations in a continuous document
+* `GetContinuousProjectStrings` - View strings and translations in continuous project
+* `GetDocumentTranslations` - View strings and translations of a document
+* `GetDocumentTranslationsForLanguage` - View strings and translations of a document for target language
-* `GetProjectStrings` - Get a list of strings and its translations in the project.
+* `GetProjectStrings` - View project strings and translations
-* `GetProjectStringsForLanguage` - Get a list of strings and its translations in the project for this target language in the project.
+* `GetProjectStringsForLanguage` - View strings and translations for target language
+* `GetProjectTranslations` - Deprecated.
+Use /projects/{projectId}/strings instead.
+* `GetProjectTranslationsForLanguage` - Deprecated. use /projects/{projectId}/strings/{language} instead.
-* `GetStrings` - Get a list of client/corporate strings (20 per page)
+* `GetStrings` - View account strings (translation memory)
+* `GetTranslationCache` - View cached strings translations in continuous project
-* `PackageProjectTranslationMemory` - Get the translation memory of a project in TMX format
+* `PackageProjectTranslationMemory` - Download project translation memory
-* `PackageProjectTranslationMemoryForLanguage` - Get the translation memory of a project in TMX format
+* `PackageProjectTranslationMemoryForLanguage` - Download language-specific project translation memory
-* `PackageProjectTranslationMemoryForLanguageStatus` - If package call was async, check the status of the request
+* `PackageProjectTranslationMemoryForLanguageStatus` - Check language-specific translation memory packaging status
-* `PackageProjectTranslationMemoryStatus` - If package call was async, check the status of the request
+* `PackageProjectTranslationMemoryStatus` - Check translation memory packaging status
-* `PackageUserTranslationMemory` - Get the translation memory of a client or corporate in TMX format
+* `PackageUserTranslationMemory` - Download account translation memory
-* `PackageUserTranslationMemoryForLanguageStatus` - If package call was async, check the status of the request
+* `PackageUserTranslationMemoryForLanguageStatus` - Check account translation memory packaging status
+* `PostContinuousProjectFileStrings` - Get a list of strings and its translations in the project.
 * `PostStrings` - Translate Strings with MT
+* `RecacheTranslations` - Recache translations
-* `UpdateTranslationMemoryUnit` - Update translation
+* `UpdateTranslationMemoryUnit` - Update string translation

 ### StyleGuide

+* `CreateStyleGuideJSON` - Upload a new style guide
-* `CreateStyleGuide` - Upload a new style guide
+* `CreateStyleGuideMultipart` - Upload a new style guide
-* `DeleteStyleGuide` - Delete the style guide
+* `DeleteStyleGuide` - Delete a style guide
-* `DownloadGlobalStyleGuide` - Download the global style guide.
+* `DownloadGlobalStyleGuide` - Download account style guide
 * `DownloadStyleGuide` - Download a style guide
-* `GetStyleGuide` - Get single style guide
+* `GetStyleGuide` - View a style guide
-* `GetStyleGuides` - Get a list of style guides
+* `GetStyleGuides` - View style guides
+* `UpdateGlobalStyleGuideJSON` - Create or update the account style guide
-* `UpdateGlobalStyleGuide` - Create or update the global style guide.
+* `UpdateGlobalStyleGuideMultipart` - Create or update the account style guide
+* `UpdateStyleGuideJSON` - Update a style guide
-* `UpdateStyleGuide` - Update the style guide.
+* `UpdateStyleGuideMultipart` - Update a style guide

-### Translations
+### Surveys

-* `GetDocumentTranslations` - Get a list of strings and its translations in the document.
+* `GetQuestions` - Get survey questions in given scope and type
-* `GetDocumentTranslationsForLanguage` - Get a list of strings and its translations in the document for this target language of the project.
-* `GetProjectTranslations` - Deprecated.
-Use /projects/{projectId}/strings instead.
-* `GetProjectTranslationsForLanguage` - Deprecated. use /projects/{projectId}/strings/{language} instead.
+* `SubmitAnswers` - Post survey answers for scope and type

 ### User

 * `ApproveVendorApplication`
+* `CreateUser` - Create a new user
-* `DeleteAccount` - Delete requester account
+* `DeleteAccount` - Delete your account
 * `DeleteUserAccount` - Delete requester account
 * `DowngradeProofreader`
 * `DowngradeUserProofreader`
-* `FreezeAccount` - Freeze requester account for project notifications
+* `FreezeAccount` - Freeze account
 * `FreezeUserAccount` - Freeze requester account for project notifications
+* `GetAllVendorTags` - Returns all vendor tags for vendors filter
-* `GetEarnings` - Returns your vendor earnings.
-Includes real-time earnings from ongoing projects, and fixed earnings from completed projects.
-Also includes total earnings and string edits.
+* `GetEarnings` - View your vendor earnings
+* `GetFilteredVendors` - Filter vendors based on provided parameters
-* `GetMe` - Get your user information, including client or vendor specific info.
+* `GetMe` - View your account info
-* `GetPaymentInfo` - Get your payment Info
+* `GetPaymentInfo` - View your payment and billing info
-* `GetPermissions` - Returns a list of permissions that this user is authorized for.
+* `GetPermissions` - View your permissions
-* `GetResponsivity` - Returns your vendor responsivity stats
+* `GetResponsivity` - View your vendor responsiveness
-* `GetStats` - Returns your client and vendor statistics.
-This used to be called "summary" (\@deprecated).
+* `GetStats` - View your account statistics
 * `GetThisUserGroups` - Returns a list of user groups that this user belongs to.
 * `GetUser` - Get user information, including client or vendor specific info.
 * `GetUserEarnings` - Returns your vendor earnings.
 Includes real-time earnings from ongoing projects, and fixed earnings from completed projects.
 Also includes total earnings and string edits.
-* `GetUserGroups` - Returns a list of user groups that this user belongs to.
+* `GetUserGroups` - View your user groups
-* `GetUserPaymentInfo` - Get user payment Info
+* `GetUserPaymentInfo` - View user's payment and billing info
 * `GetUserPermissions` - Returns a list of permissions that this user is authorized for.
 * `GetUserPopularPairs` - Returns the language pairs that the user has ordered most.
 * `GetUserProjectStats` - Returns a user's project statistics.